-Vicki is a Program Coordinator for the Innovation Ecosystem at Children’s Hospital of Philadelphia.
+Vicki is the Clinical Research Project Manager for the Innovation Ecosystem at Children’s Hospital of Philadelphia.

 BA, The College of New Jersey, 2015